exact/elle/README.md

 Inspired by [Elixir](https://github.com/elixir-lang/elixir) & [Gleam](https://github.com/gleam-lang/gleam) ⭐️

+**Note: This project is intended for personal use cases, if anyone finds it useful I'm happy but this serves mostly for peer review and improvement.**

 ## ✨ Features

 - 🧼 **Simple** - Stupidly simple syntax that makes coding fun